All Episodes

 He would say maybe he doesn't, but I think we would all say he probably does.

-Everybody likes to be right, so you know, in his case, it would validate a lifetime of skepticism.
+So, you know, in his case, it would validate a lifetime of skepticism.

 Is that even possible?

-You wouldn't ask that of anybody, it'd be impossible.
+You wouldn't ask that of anybody.

 All right.

-So I would say uh what I like about RFK Jr. is I do believe he is committed to getting the right answer, even if it hurts.
+So I would say what I like about RFK Jr. is I do believe he is committed to getting the right answer, even if it hurts.

-That's why I trusted.
+That's why I trust him.

-all right here is a interesting little thing a couple of articles in tech crunch Um Maxwell Zephyr is writing about, I guess Chat GPT is doing some reorganizing with their team that works on AI personality.
+Maxwell Zeph is writing about, I guess ChatGPT is doing some reorganizing with their team that works on AI personality.

-Now, uh, I guess there was some change in the personality of Chat GPT recently that people didn't like, so they had to go back, I think from version five to four, something like that.
+Now, I guess there was some change in the personality of ChatGPT recently that people didn't like, so they had to go back, I think, from version five to four, something like that.

-But it makes you uh it makes you realize that if all the AIs are sort of um generic and similar, which seems like that's what's going to happen in in no time, um, if it's all generic and similar,
+But it makes you realize that if all the AIs are sort of generic and similar, which seems like that's what's going to happen in no time, if it's all generic and similar, maybe the perceived personality of the AI will be the decision.

-maybe the perceived personality of the AI will be the uh the decision, you know, maybe that'll be why somebody uses one versus the other, because it feels like it has a personality, and I think that's right.
+Maybe that'll be why somebody uses one versus the other, because it feels like it has a personality.

-I think in a way, that's like the user interface.
+I think in a way that's like the user interface.

-Well, not in a way, that is the user interface for AI is a personality, and so um this tweaked all of my creative impulses to wonder all right, if I were creating an AI personality, what would I be sure to include it?
+And so this tweaked all of my creative impulses to wonder, all right, if I were creating an AI personality, what would I be sure to include it?

-And here's the thing that just jumps to the top Of my mind.
+And here's the thing that just jumps to the top of my mind.

 AI drives me crazy when it says anything that's off mission.